-These limited warranties shall not be effective unless the Hunter Warranty Registration Form and Pre-Delivery Service Record, which are furnished with each new boat, are filled out completely and returned to Hunter within fifteen (15) days of delivery.
-Responsibility for sending the completed Registration Form remains with the dealer.
+These limited warranties shall not be effective unless the HUNTER Warranty Registration Form and Pre-Delivery Service Record, which are furnished with each new boat, are filled out completely and returned to HUNTER within ten (10) days of delivery.

-It is critical that the Warranty Registration Form is signed by both the dealer and the owner and returned to Hunter.
-Warranty coverage cannot be initiated until Hunter receives the completed form.
+Return of the Warranty Registration Form to HUNTER, signed by both Dealer and Owner, is critical.
+Warranty coverage cannot be initiated until the completed form is received at HUNTER.

 All repairs and/or replacements will be made by an authorized Hunter dealer, or at the option of Hunter, at the Hunter plant.
-If the repairs are of such a nature that the warranty work must be performed at the Hunter plant, the owner shall pay transportation costs to and from the Hunter plant.
-The labor cost reimbursement will be based on a labor allowance schedule established by Hunter and where not applicable, on a reasonable number of hours as determined by Hunter.
-An authorized Hunter service representative must approve any repairs and replacements in advance.
+If the repairs are of such a nature that the warranty work must be performed at the HUNTER plant, transportation costs to and from the HUNTER plant shall be paid by the owner.
+The labor cost reimbursement will be based on a Labor Allowance Schedule established by HUNTER and where not applicable, on a reasonable number of hours as determined by HUNTER.
+Any repairs and replacements must be approved in advance by an authorized HUNTER service representative.